UK GOVERNMENT PARTNERSHIP: WORKING WITH MEN TO PREVENT GENDER BASED VIOLENCE IN AFGHANISTAN

 Additionally, 890 women in Nangarhar and Parwan were supported to complete Women for Women International’s 12-month programme to understand their rights, value and opportunities for generating income.

-The current project year will see a further 200 men reached through training classes and step-down sessions in the communities.
-Up to 12 women’s group businesses will also receive business start-up kits, to strengthen the sustainability and profitability of their newly established group businesses.
+The most recent project year saw a further 200 men reached through training classes and step-down sessions in the communities.
+Six women’s group businesses also received business start-up kits, to strengthen the sustainability and profitability of their newly established group businesses.

 As part of our partnership with the UK, Women for Women International have also been piloting Community Protection Committees.
 In many areas of Afghanistan, communities rely heavily on informal mechanisms when seeking justice or to resolve disputes.
 Survivors of gender-based violence and their families often turn to community councils for advice and assistance.